bitcoincashorg/bitcoincash.org/spec/cashaddr.md

 +------ ~ -------+--------+---------+
 </pre>

 Since the data is base 32 encoded, the last group of 5 bits may not be complete.
-In that case a padding of zeros is used.
-For example, if 2 bytes are encoded, 4 bits of padding are added to complete the last group and the data part would be represented by 3 characters.
-The last character would necessarily be either _q_ or _s_.
+In that case a padding of P zeros is used.
+For example, if 2 bytes of data are encoded, 4 bits of padding are added to complete the last group.
+The data part would be represented by 4 characters and the last character would necessarily be either _q_ or _s_.

 The following table is used for the encoding.